rolandtritsch/protobuf-elixir/bench_memory/MEMORY.md

 ### Summary

-With the numbers and behavior we have we should see a main mem usage of ...
+With the numbers and behavior above we can conclude ...

-`2.5kb * 400k ~ 1gb`

-... but we see `3.6gb`.
+* we have ~400k of encoded events
+* they are ~0.5k/each (encoded)
+* the average size of every decoded event is ~1.5k
+* means we expect a memory usage of (400k * 0.5k) + (400k * 1.5k) ~ 800k
+* unfortunatly we can measure that decoding an event of (resulting) size 1.5k takes 8k of mem
+* means we are looking at a main mem usage of at least 400k * 8k ~ 3.2gb